NATURE

 made the pledge?

-Pledges submitted before 1st December 2022 were featured at our launch at COP15 in Montreal – watch the video on YouTube here (30 mins)
+Pledges submitted before 1st December 2022 were featured at our launch at COP15 in Montreal Scroll down to see all members on our map (pledges in blue) or download a list of pledged universities here.

 Make the pledge